 Have you ever had an an American style coffee cake?
 Not a coffee flavoured cake which were so popular in the U.K. in the 80s but a spiced cake made to be eaten with coffee?

-A few years back I worked on a project in the US Virgin Isles (beautiful Caribbean waters), and we ate an American style diet and as we were very busy, convenience was the key.
+A few years back I worked on a project in the US Virgin Isles (beautiful Caribbean waters, white sand beaches and exotic wildlife), and we ate an American style diet and as we were very busy, convenience was the key.
 I have to say the catering, which we took turns to help with, was not always very inspiring, however, crumbly topped spiced coffee cake was one flavour which stayed with me.
-If I remember correctly, it was a boxed cake mix we used, but certainly not a familiar style of cake in the UK.
+If I remember correctly, it was a boxed cake mix we used, but certainly not a style of cake i was familiar with as a Brit.

 I’ve tried to recreate my memory with little success over the years, but now I think I’ve cracked it.
 The sponge is moist and spiced and the topping is sweet, crunchy and crumbly – and indeed does go rather well with a coffee.
 Handily enough it also makes a great pudding when served with custard.
 Double bonus to have a recipe with multiple uses up your sleeve.

 - 25 g custard powder or corn flour